JPedroRBelo/simDRLSR/README.md

-# simDRLSR: a Deep Reinforcement Learning Simulator for Social Robotics
+# simDRLSR: Deep Reinforcement Learning Simulator for Social Robotics

 <!--
 *** Thanks for checking out the Best-README-Template.
 If you have a suggestion